devartgr/joomla-devart-slider/README.md

 1. Install the package.
 2. Open **Components → DevArt Slider**.
 3. Create a slider.
-4. Choose a content source.
+4. Select a content source.
 5. Publish the module.

 ---